dieterich-lab/Baltica/docs/proj-config.md

 ```

 !!! note
     junctionseq and leafcutter support more complex experimental designs, which were not implemented in Baltica.

+## Orthogonal result

+Full path to GFF or BED with a valid score column.
+Optionally a comparison or name column containing the experimental comparisons.
+Otherwise, only the first contrast of the project is used.
+This parameter allows Baltica to integrate a validation dataset obtained with third-generation sequencing.

 ## majiq specific paramers